 You must present a valid Georgia issued identification with the correct current address –OR- a certified copy of your birth certificate and 2 proofs of residence with your completed forms.

-To register and pay for the fingerprinting, log in to the Gemalto Website.
-Fingerprinting cost is $49.25.
+To register and pay for the fingerprinting, log in to the Cogent Website.
+Fingerprinting cost is $51.50.
 You will select Applicant Registration, Georgia Court Services then Probate Court.
 After accepting the terms and conditions, enter reviewing agency ID "GA041013J" and select the reason Pistol Permit.
-Fill in all YELLOW sections.
+Fill in all sections marked with a red*asterisk.
 Pay for the fingerprinting then take the confirmation number or printed receipt to the Dade County Sheriff’s Department for fingerprinting.
+You must apply for the permit in the Probate Office BEFORE you go to the Sheriff's Department for fingerprinting.

 Renewal Applicant Requirements